 In our busy, hectic lives; days and years go by without us paying attention to how polluted our brains are because of everything constantly happening around us.
 There is also the pollution of sound that over-stimulates our brains causing stress, moodiness, depression, anxiety among other things.
 Least do we know the benefits of silence and its impact on our brain.

 We are programmed to hear certain sounds in our everyday lives without even noticing them.
-The sound of the TV, radio, or the crowd outside, our cell phones, strangers talking, traffic, noises from the street, noises from the neighbour’s house… noises everywhere, all the time.
+The sound of the TV, radio, or the crowd outside, our cell phones, strangers talking, traffic, noises from the street, noises from the neighbor’s house… noises everywhere, all the time.
 We don’t even realize what this overstimulation of our hearing does to our brain cells.

 1. Silence helps us calm down and feel more peaceful

 If we could give ourselves, one or two hours of silence every day, we would be doing something very healthy to our mind and to our body.
-During silence, our brains start adjusting to the calmer state of being and we feel relaxed and peaceful.
-We regulate our breathing by slowing down our brains and not focusing on the stressful events.
+During the silence, our brains start adjusting to the calmer state of being and we feel relaxed and peaceful.
+We regulate our breathing by slowing down our brains and not focusing on stressful events.
 We might even feel sleepy.
-Imagine not having to watch TV or listen to radio, or not having to keep your cell phone on.
+Imagine not having to watch TV or listen to the radio, or not having to keep your cell phone on.
 Away from technology for a little while.
 In touch with your inner self.
 Silence gives that to you.